-Dustin Hoffman is a bit… is “mature” the polite word?… for Goldman’s angry, bewildered graduate student drawn into an escalating, increasingly violent mystery, but he’s convincing in every other way.
-Roy Scheider gives one of his by-now standard superb performances as Hoffman’s laconic, dangerous brother and Laurence Olivier is the smoothest, most reasonable — and thus, terrifying—Nazi imaginable.
+Dustin Hoffman is a bit… is “mature” the polite word?… for Babe Levy, Goldman’s angry, bewildered graduate student drawn into an escalating, increasingly violent maelstrom, but he’s convincing in every other way.
+Roy Scheider gives one of his standard superb performances as Hoffman’s laconic, dangerous brother Doc and Laurence Olivier is the smoothest, most reasonable — and thus, most terrifying — Nazi imaginable.

 The violence in the movie is sudden and bloody, but as with The Silence of the Lambs, it’s the threat hanging over the action that makes the movie feel like a bloodbath.
 This was, incidentally, the first Hollywood film to use the then-new Steadicam, smoothly capturing Hoffman’s various runs.
 The late Michael Small composed the eerie, disturbing electronic score.

 Text copyright 2013 by Scott Ross